 Depending on the barbequing tradition of your family, you might be indifferent to fuel choice … or you may admonish anything that isn’t a charcoal barbeque as the highest form of sacrilege.
 Charcoal gives food extra flavour, especially if you opt for something like the Smokey Mountain Weber series, with its vertically elongated smoke chamber, and water tray for added moisture.
 But while charcoal burners are flavour kings and queens, they do have a dash of diva.

-They take longer to light, require outdoor space for ventilation, and are fussier than gas or electric BBQs.
+They take longer to light, require outdoor space for ventilation, and are fussier than electric or gas BBQs.
 Once you’re okay with all these caveats, then it’s just a matter of getting the right charcoal BBQ grill for your needs.
 These days, there are models small enough for a tiny urban balcony.
 You could look for an easy-cleaning model like the Weber Smokey Joe.
 It has a one-touch ash catcher, so when you want to clean it, you just remove and empty said ash catcher.

 Either way, if you’re someone that BBQs regularly, it’s helpful to clean after every use.
 Once you’re done with cooking, set your BBQ to its maximum heat and run it for ten to fifteen minutes.
 This turns any food deposits into blackened, hardened crusts that are easier to clean off.
 Let it cool for a bit to avoid burning yourself, then clean the grates using a long-handled grill brush (we have some in stock).
 Alternatively, crumple some foil into a ball, hold it with tongs, and use it to scrub the grills until they’re clean.